May 1453 lunar eclipse

-A partial lunar eclipse occurred on 22 May 1453.
+A partial lunar eclipse occurred at the Moon's ascending node on 22 May 1453, with an umbral magnitude of 0.7446.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A partial lunar eclipse occurs when only part of the Moon is in the Earth's umbra, while the rest is in the Earth's penumbra.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.

+It was a member of Lunar Saros 102.

 Observations

-It was seen during the Fall of Constantinople (the capture of the capital of the Byzantine Empire), during the siege that lasted from Thursday, 5 April 1453 until Tuesday, 29 May 1453), after which the city fell to the Ottomans.
+The eclipse was seen during the Fall of Constantinople (the capture of the capital of the Byzantine Empire), during the siege that lasted from Thursday, 5 April 1453 until Tuesday, 29 May 1453, after which the city fell to the Ottomans.
 The lunar eclipse was considered to be fulfilling a prophecy for the city's demise, which says a blood moon took place during the eclipse.

+Eclipse details

+Below is a chart of various details and parameters of this eclipse.